selwynpolit/d9book/book/actions.md

 ```

 :::tip Note
-You need to install the core module Actions first to be able to configure action plugins in UI.
+You need to enable the core module `Actions UI` to be able to configure action plugins in UI.
+It is deprecated and will be removed in Drupall 11.
+You can still use actions plugins in the [Rules](https://www.drupal.org/project/rules) or [ECA](https://www.drupal.org/project/eca) modules.
 :::

 Configuration Page `/admin/config/system/actions`